britishgas-engineering/ya-done/README.md

 - [Documentation for setting up the configuration object in Perfecto.](https://developers.perfectomobile.com/display/PD/Automating+Web-apps+with+Perfecto)

-**Please note to run multiple tests (scenarios) the driver needs to be quit at the end of the last feature file**

 ```js
 import { yaddaCore } from  'ya-done';
 import  steps  from  './steps';